 You can start by uploading the zipped answer folder to the system to check the submission and evaluation format.
 (Find more information on the submission format under 'Learn the Details -> Evaluation'.)
 You may further use the baseline implementations to develop your model.

-The data for the evaluation phase will be published here.
-It has the same format as the trial data with the difference that no true classification and ranking and no sample submission is provided.
+It has the same format as the trial data with the difference that no true classification and ranking is provided.
 For each language we provide the target words and a corpus pair.
-Each corpus file will have a maximum size <1GB.

 In the post-evaluation phase the true classification and ranking for the evaluation data will be provided.